stanford-mse-125-2025/mse-125-2025-website/assignment7.md

 Prepare a short report detailing your results.

 Please submit the following:
-1. your report as a single PDF file
+1. your report as a single PDF file that shows all work needed to derive your numerical answers.

-2. a single, fully functional `R` script or markdown file that we can run to reproduce all the numerical results and plots in your report.
+There is no need to submit a .Rmd or .R file.

 Be sure to read [these report tips](report_tips.md) before preparing your submission.
 Reports that are difficult to parse may lose credit.